kevinolega/callcentertrainingtips/_posts/2020-06-05-toxic-mindset.md

 They were reading all the time.

-They took turns explaining the difficult topics to each other.
+They took turns explaining the problematic topics to each other.

-I was using the internet to flirt on Friendster, MySpace, Multiply, Tickle and Hi5.
+I was using the internet to flirt on Friendster, MySpace, Multiply, Tickle, and Hi5.

-I was talking to Annelle whom I met at Starbucks Glorietta, and Issa whom I met online both were from Assumption College or so they say on their online profiles.
+I was talking to Annelle, whom I met at Starbucks Glorietta, and Issa, whom both I met online and studied at Assumption College, or so they say on their online profiles.

-I was researching how to become an awesome Tekken player.
+I was researching how to become an excellent Tekken player.

-I was trying to become a kick ass Bryan Fury player.
+I was trying to become a kick-ass Bryan Fury player.

 I was researching the good habits of MMA fighters.

-During college I wanted to be a cage fighter.
+During college, I wanted to be a cage fighter.

 I just saw college as a way to get a job that will pay for the expenses until I win fights and eventually start my own martial arts gym.

 Bad idea.

-My mom said I couldn't compete in a kick boxing match.
+My mom said I couldn't compete in a kickboxing match.

 This killed my motivation.